m3o/m3o-go/examples/user/README.md

 	"go.m3o.com/user"
 )

-// Create a new user account.
-The email address and username for the account must be unique. func CreateAnAccount() {
+// Read a session by the session id.
+In the event it has expired or is not found and error is returned. func ReadAsessionByTheSessionId() {
 	userService := user.NewUserService(os.Getenv("M3O_API_TOKEN"))
-	rsp, err := userService.Create(&user.CreateRequest{
+	rsp, err := userService.ReadSession(&user.ReadSessionRequest{
-		Email: "joe@example.com",
-Id: "usrid-1",
-Password: "mySecretPass123",
-Username: "usrname-1",
+		SessionId: "sds34s34s34-s34s34-s43s43s34-s4s34s",

 	})
 	fmt.Println(rsp, err)